Learn how to smoke it for delectable poultry that no one will be able to resist.

 Some folks use a small amount of mesquite and pair it with a fruitwood for balance, but I would avoid it entirely.

-Hickory, another rich ‘earthy’ wood, is frequently used as a base layer for a variety of meats.
+Hickory, another rich ‘earthy’ wood, is frequently used as a base layer for various meats.

 While hickory is undeniably a traditional wood, it has far too strong a flavor for the turkey.

-Oak is another classic smoking wood with a strong flavor, albeit it’s a little lighter in comparison to mesquite and hickory.
+Oak is another classic smoking wood with a strong flavor, albeit slightly lighter than mesquite and hickory.

 It’s not commonly linked with poultry, and it’s easy to see why.